Managing Yandex StoreDoc users

 To change the user's roles:

-in the row with the user you need and select Configure. - To add a role, click
+in their row, and select Configure. - To add a role, click

-next to the role name.
+next to its name.

 -